-Hazardous waste is defined in Section 4 of the Waste Management Acts and by Regulation 29 of the European Communities (Waste Directive) Regulations 2011.
-The result is slightly complex.
-The Acts state that a hazardous waste is something that displays the specified hazardous properties set down in their Second Schedule.
-This approach is supplemented by what is said in the European Communities (Waste Directive) Regulations 2011, which indicates that what is known as the "List of Waste" - the European Waste Catalogue and Hazardous Waste List that was published as Council Decision 2000/553/EC is binding as to how hazardous waste is defined under national law.
+Hazardous waste is defined in Section 4 of the Waste Management Acts and by Regulation 29 of the European Communities (Waste Directive) Regulations 2011.[†] The result is slightly complex.
+The Acts state that a hazardous waste is something that displays the specified hazardous properties set down in their Second Schedule.[‡] This approach is supplemented by what is said in the European Communities (Waste Directive) Regulations 2011, which indicates that what is known as the "List of Waste" - the European Waste Catalogue and Hazardous Waste List - is binding as to how hazardous waste is defined under national law.
+In 2015, the List of Waste was updated, with an annotated version being included in the EPA's publication entitled List of Waste & Determining if Waste is Hazardous or Non-Hazardous (EPA 2015).
+[29] This document also replaces the EPA's earlier Hazardous Waste Classification Tool and Hazardous Waste Classification Worksheet.

-The range of construction and demolition waste types, as contained in Chapter 17 of the List of Waste, is reproduced in Appendix 2.
+The range of C&D waste types, as contained in Chapter 17 of the List of Waste, is reproduced in Appendix B of this standards document.
 This follows the general format of the List of Waste, whereby all waste types are assigned a 6-digit identifier code.
-Any of the entries marked with an asterisk (\) are to be determined as hazardous waste.
+Any of the entries marked with an asterisk () are to be determined as hazardous waste.
 For example, corrugated asbestos cement sheeting - which is commonly found on the roofs of many sheds, barns and industrial buildings - is classified as hazardous waste.
-This is because it is identified under the code 17 06 05 "construction materials containing asbestos", with the numeric coding ending in an asterisk.
+This is because it is identified under the code 17 06 05 "construction materials containing asbestos", with the numeric coding ending in an asterisk.§

 As indicated, a material is a hazardous waste if its waste code is accompanied in the List of Waste by an asterisk.
 This is known as a "unique entry".
 Alternatively, a material is classified as hazardous only if it actually exhibits one or more hazardous properties.
 For example, depending on the level of hazardous materials it contains, contaminated land may or may not be defined as a hazardous waste.
 This is addressed by the so-called "mirror entry" categories in the List of Waste.
 In such instances, there are two separate codes, one of which applies when the material is non-hazardous and the other, being accompanied by an asterisk, when it is hazardous.
-Two examples illustrate this point: